bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/publicschoolteachers7202.markdown

 references but for most school districts you'll pull up what database people call a big fat null.
 Also called nada, zip, or pound sand peon!
-As most school districts are dripping in under-employed administrators you might think they might post a few curriculums.
+As most school districts are dripping in under-employed administrators you might think they would post curricula.
 Nah!
 Basically, our so-called public schools don't give a crap about public accountability.

 This all came to a head in what's turning out to be another David versus